Below you will find pages that utilize the taxonomy term “Python”

 One of the features of Rygel that I found most interesting was the external media server support.
 It looked like an easy way to publish information on the network without implementing a full UPnP/DLNA media server (i.e. handling the UPnP multicast traffic, transcoding to a format that the remote system can handle, etc).

 As a small test, I put together a server that exposes the ABC's iView service to UPnP media renderers.
+The result is a bit rough around the edges, but the basic functionality works.
+The source can be grabbed using Bazaar:

 django-openid-auth